Random Diophantine Equations in the Primes: Applications of the geometry of numbers

 (Note that the $a_{j}$ are variables in this equation, unlike in \eqref{maineq}.) \begin{lemma} Let $k\ge 1$, $t\in \bZ$ with $2t\ge \min\{4,k+2\}$ and suppose that $A\ge B^{2k}\ge 2$.
 Then there exists some $K(t,k)>0$ such that

 \begin{remark} By considering the underlying Diophantine equation and applying \cite[Lemma 2.5]{bd2014} it follows immediately that

 This is only slightly worse than our result, the only difference being that the $(\log B)^{K(t,k)}$ is replaced with $B^{\eps}$.
 However, the major arcs we will use are smaller than those used in \cite{bd2014} and this will mean that the pointwise bound on the minor arcs will only save an arbitrary power of $\log B$, which is enough to cancel out a $(\log B)^{K(t,k)}$ factor, but not one of size $B^{\eps}$.
 An alternative approach could have been to enlarge the major arcs so that \eqref{Upsilonbound2} is sufficient.
-This could probably be done by adapting a result of Liu \cite{liu2010}, but we will not pursue this approach here as the resulting proof would likely be less concise. \end{remark} \begin{proof} We begin by defining
+This could probably be done by adapting a result of Liu \cite{liu2010}, but this would likely not lead to any improvements in Theorem \ref{main2}. \end{remark} \begin{proof} We begin by defining

 where $p,q$ run over primes.
 We can then rewrite $\Upsilon_{t}(A,B)$ as